 Now that we have defined each solution in very simplistic terms, we can figure out which option is the best for your particular situation.
 In my experience, 9 out of 10 times the customer is better off leasing a server from the host rather than colocation.
 That being said, that leaves 10% of the time that the customer is better suited to collocate.

-Minimal upfront costs– the cost of leasing a server is only a fraction of what that server costs to go out and purchase from companies like Dell, Supermicro or HP.
+Minimal upfront costs– the cost of leasing a server is only a fraction of what that server costs to go out and purchase from companies like Dell, Supermicro, or HP, making colocation pricing a significant consideration.
 You might be able to lease a $3000 server for only $200 per month.
 Hivelocity’s dedicated servers start at just $59 per month.
 The host typically doesn’t make money on you for 3-12 months and only turns a profit after you have paid them enough months to cover their costs with their supplier.
 Because of this, the host has a serious interest in keeping you happy and making sure you stay with them for a long time.
 They do want to make a profit after all.

-Over time it will cost you more- since it is normally more expensive each month to lease than colocate, even if only by a little, over time it is cheaper to collocate.
-Typically you do not see the savings for a couple of years but it is a savings.
-Since most everyone plans to keep the server online for years and years hoping their online presence remains a success, most people should over time experience a savings with colocation.
+Over time it will cost you more – since it is normally more expensive each month to lease than colocate, even if only by a little, over time it is cheaper to collocate.
+Typically, you do not see the savings for a couple of years, but it is a savings.
+Since most everyone plans to keep the server online for years and years, hoping their online presence remains a success, most people should, over time, experience savings with colocation.

 Pros and Cons to Colocation